< Cutaneous veins >

-Underneath the three superficial muscles, there are three deep posterior leg muscles that correspond to the anterior leg muscles.
+Underneath the three muscles, there are three deep posterior leg muscles that correspond to the anterior leg muscles.
 The tibialis posterior has been already introduced when describing the ankle joint movement (Fig. 8-33).
 The flexor digitorum longus and flexor hallucis longus match the extensor digitorum longus and extensor hallucis longus (Fig. 8-30).

 The tibialis anterior and posterior (two Ts) are both located immediately next to the tibia.
 Then the remaining DANH can be memorized with “Dick And Nervous Harry.”
-(In the old film “Dirty Harry,” Harry looks nervous.)
+(In the old film “Dirty Harry,” Harry looked nervous.)

-Distal to the flexor retinacula, the flexor Hallucis longus (H) crosses the flexor Digitorum longus (D) to reach the great toe (Fig. 8-36).
+Distal to the flexor retinaculum, the flexor Hallucis longus (H) crosses the flexor Digitorum longus (D) to reach the great toe (Fig. 8-36).
 H crosses deep to D; as a result, H arrives at the 3rd layer of sole (Fig. 8-41), D arrives at the 2nd layer (Fig. 8-40).
 (Perhaps, the nervous Harry wants to get into the deeper place.)

 < Foot >

 In the foot, many bones and synovial joints relieve the impact.